How to Choose the Best Garden Seeds

 Look for a seed company that grows and harvests their seeds in your climate.

-If you are in North Dakota and you choose a seed company in Florida, you probably won’t have much luck with their recommendations.
+If you are in North Dakota and choose a seed company in Florida, you probably won’t have much luck with their recommendations.
+You need to find seeds that are grown and harvested in something similar to your plant’s hardiness zone.

-If you can’t find a seed company near you, at least try to find one in another state that would have a similar climate to yours.
+If you can’t find a seed company near you, at least try to find one in another state with a similar climate.
+You might be able to find these online or at a local garden center.
 As far as I know, there are no seed companies in South Dakota, but I was lucky enough to find a few in neighboring states.

 Garden Plants